kmatsbayze/interview-test/README.md

-# Remove duplicates of an array and returning an array of only unique elements
+# Task: Remove duplicates of an array and return an array of only unique elements